 You can learn more about gluten sensitivity and Celiac Disease from the Celiac Nurse, Shelly Stuart, in her well researched and informative book Gluten Toxicity: The Mysterious Symptoms of Celiac Disease, Dermatitis Herpetiformis, And Non-Celiac Gluten Intolerance.

-Shelly has been a registered nurse for 21 years including 5 years in gastroenterology–and she has lived successfully for 6 years with Celiac Disease herself, so I feel her perspective is well-informed and worth listening to.
+Shelly has been a registered nurse for over 22 years including over 5 years in gastroenterology–and she has lived successfully for over 7 years with Celiac Disease herself, so I feel her perspective is well-informed and worth listening to.
 Gluten Toxicity is available in print from Amazon, and as a downloadable PDF from Shelly's blog, Celiac Nurse.